andrew/ultimate-awesome/README.md

 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
 - [awesome-straico](https://github.com/ivopereira/awesome-straico) - 🏆 A curated list of awesome Straico resources, tools, articles and more.
 - [Awesome-Dialogue-System-Papers](https://github.com/jaromirsalamon/Awesome-Dialogue-System-Papers) - 💬A curated list of incredible amount of publications related to Dialogue Systems especially Chatbots and Chit-chat Systems.
-- [awesome-ascii](https://github.com/jcubic/awesome-ascii) - List of Awesome ASCII libraries.
+- [awesome-ascii](https://github.com/jcubic/awesome-ascii) - List of Awesome ASCII projects.
 - [awesome-developer-community-in-korea](https://github.com/JihunDev/awesome-developer-community-in-korea) - 😎한국의 개발자 커뮤니티 목록 모음.
 - [awesome-ecommerce](https://github.com/jluterek/awesome-ecommerce) - A curated list of awesome software, libraries, training, and content focussed around ecommerce.
 - [awesome-healthcare-datascience](https://github.com/jtsuvile/awesome-healthcare-datascience) - A repository for awesome resources for teams and individuals working on implementing data science in a healthcare context.